 This is often overlooked by new life coaches.
 We're so excited to get on the phone and talk to...well...anybody!!

 However, once you start to fill up your client roster and your time is limited, having people apply for a Discovery Call is an option that is sometimes overlooked.

-Do you think Tony Robbins gets on the phone with every person who wants to talk to him?
-No. He wants to make sure you're serious about coaching, and his prices, before he spends his time talking to you on the phone.
+Do you think the top coaches gets on the phone with every person who wants to talk to them?
+No. They want to make sure you're serious about coaching, and their prices, before they spend their time talking to you on the phone.

 By creating a form on your website to apply for a Discovery Call, you can weed out the people who may not be ready for or committed to the coaching process.
 You have them answer several questions beforehand to see if they're a good fit before you actually get them on the phone.

 Yes, it will cut down on the amount of Discovery Calls that are booked.
-However, the calls that you do have, will be closer to a match than not.
+However, the calls that you do have, will be closer to a match.

-The time you have freed up can be spent creating content, writing newsletters, working on your website, or planning out strategies to connect with your ideal client.
+The time you have freed up can be spent creating content, writing newsletters, working on your website, or planning out strategies to connect with your community.
 Your productivity will skyrocket when you're not on the phone with people who aren't really interested in hiring you anyway.